 Q: How can I get rid of boxelder bugs in my house?

 A: The best way to manage boxelder bugs is to prevent them from entering your home in the first place.
-Seal cracks and crevices around windows and doors, and remove boxelder trees from your property if possible.
+So seal cracks and crevices around windows and doors, and remove boxelder trees from your property if possible.
 If they do get inside, you can vacuum them up or use a soapy water spray.

 Q: Are ladybugs beneficial insects?